YINGDAT/CrossyCarts/docs/final.md

 <p align="center">

+In the graph above, the numbered black and brown blocks represent the distance from the goal block.
+The grey, red, and green blocks represent the different velocities at those distance blocks.
+The brown blocks indicate the range of the possible distance_from_goal blocks in those specific mission runs.
+Since goal blocks are randomized, the possible distance_from_goal states differ in each mission.
+For example, if the goal block is at the far left, then the track would have less positive distance_from_goal states and more negative distance_from_goal states.

 The similar curves shown on each graph show where the agent comes to a stop and accelerate when hitting either end of the 20-block track.
 As you can see, the successful states are all around the same distance and velocity away from the goal block.
-This pattern shows that the agent can eventually solve any number of tracks.
+The data remains relatively the same no matter where the goal block is or how many tracks there are.
+This pattern present in all 3 graphs above shows that the agent can eventually solve any number of tracks.

 <p align="center">